KaMeHb-UA/mfcoin-daemon-docker/README.md

       - daemon:22825
 ```
 Note: the best way to store user and password for rpc service in docker-compose is .env file.
 Do not forget to chmod it to 600

-## Debug
-There is also available `DEBUG` environment variable for this image.
-Set it to `true` to download gdb and start new gdb session in runtime